jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 to your latitude.
 {:.tangent .indent}

-<sup>b</sup> When the sun is north of the equator, you can use a knife blade to
+<sup>b</sup> If the sun is north of the equator, you can use a knife blade to
 cast a shadow on the hour hand as an alignment guide.
+Otherwise, it may be helpful as an extension of the hand.
 {:.tangent .indent}

 <sup>c</sup> In the tropics, the sun may pass directly overhead at solar noon.